kataipan/Job-Scraper/README.txt

-JobScraper - A set of python scripts that crawls job listing from a list of URLs and saves the resuls to a .html file for more convenient browsing.
+JobScraper - A set of python scripts that crawl job listing from a list of URLs and saves the resuls to a .html file for more convenient browsing.
 A naive web scraper custom built for my personal job hunt, currently set to work on LinkedIn, Jobvector.de and the German indeed.com site.

+BASE FUNCTIONALITY:--------------------------------------------------------------

+A list of URLs built from search terms, locations, radius and website is generated, used for requests and then parsed to form a html list of jobs with the form

+	[original scrape date]
+	Job Name [links to job ad]
+	Company
+	City

+	[search term/s]

+Jobs are either highlighted green to indicate new jobs, or blue to indicate previously scraped jobs.
+If previously scraped jobs surpass a certain time threshold, they will be indicated as green again.
+This happens to ensure that jobs that are re-advertised are caught as new rather than ignored.

+CONTENTS:------------------------------------------------------------------------

+- ScrapeJobs_fast	The main script that manages high-level control and has several options for the job-search (see next section).
+- scrape		Module containin the main request and processing functions.
+- parse			Module that includes a few string-processing methods
+- Make_URLList		Module that generates the URLs for requests based on the options specified in ScrapeJobs_fast.
+- requirements.txt	To install dependencies (currently unneccessarily bloated)

 HOW TO USE:---------------------------------------------------------------------

-    Step 0) Preparation:

-        To run JobScraper you need to have a version of Python 3 installed on your system, as well als the following additonal libraries:

-		beautifulsoup4
-		requests

     Step 1) Adjust search parameters:

 	The main script is ScrapeJobs_fast.py.

 	For a search to work, you need to enter keywords for the search (e.g.
-	"Data Scientist"), Cities to search and the search radius and the platform you want to search.
-The script will create a list of URLs out of these elements and request the html from the respective platforms.
+	"Data Scientist"), Cities to search and the search radius in a list, as well asthe platform you want to search.

-	The script first gets all results from these URLs and then removes double entries (you might get the same job ad dozens of times!).

 	Additionally, you can also enter a list of exclusion words.
 Any jobs that contain these terms will be deleted from the list as well.